matsengrp/gcdyn/docs/developer.rst

 Environment setup::

-  export PYTHONNOUSERSITE=1  # isolate this environment from any existing system packages micromamba create -n gcdyn -c conda-forge python=3.9 micromamba activate gcdyn
+  export PYTHONNOUSERSITE=1  # isolate this environment from any existing system packages micromamba create -n gcdyn python=3.9  #  -c conda-forge  (setting this channel  uses the anaconda url, which is blocked now) micromamba activate gcdyn

 Developer install::